JosVerbeekMx/docs/content/refguide/published-rest-authentication-parameter.md

 ### 2.2 Name

 The name of the parameter.
 For a header parameter, this should be the name of the request header.
+Keep in mind that not all webservers support underscores in a Header name.

 ### 2.3 Data Type